streaming-graphs/NOUS/Search/README.md

 # NOUS Search:
 Implements Path Finding  algorithms for knowledge graphs.
-Unlike traditional methods in path finding, that focus on shortest paths, we focus on finding "highly coherent" and "specific" paths between pairs of entities.
+Unlike traditional methods in path finding that focus on shortest paths, we focus on finding "highly coherent" and "specific" paths between pairs of entities.
 The algorithms are user configurable in minimum topic coherence and maximum specificity